Country

 Lytham St Annes

 Having been delighted with the result of the contemporary transformation Lab made to their Victorian London home, the clients for this project decided to demolish their house in the picturesque seaside town of Lytham St Anne's, Lancashire, and commission, in its place a thoroughly modern house.
 The scheme employs a beautifully detailed material palette of brick, larch and slate.
-It's revised orientation is configured around two external courtyards, one attracting morning sun and one attracting evening sun.
-Around these courtyards the key living spaces have been articulated and framed views of the gardens created.
+Its revised orientation is configured around two external courtyards, one attracting the morning sun and one attracting the evening sun.
+Around these courtyards, the key living spaces have been articulated and framed views of the gardens created.

 Having been delighted with the result of the contemporary transformation Lab made to their Victorian London home, the clients for this project decided to demolish their house in the picturesque seaside town of Lytham St Anne's, Lancashire, and commission, in its place a thoroughly modern house.
 The scheme employs a beautifully detailed material palette of brick, larch and slate.
-It's revised orientation is configured around two external courtyards, one attracting morning sun and one attracting evening sun.
-Around these courtyards the key living spaces have been articulated and framed views of the gardens created.
+Its revised orientation is configured around two external courtyards, one attracting the morning sun and one attracting the evening sun.
+Around these courtyards, the key living spaces have been articulated and framed views of the gardens created.

 Bosham Sailing Club balcony